 As the error message itself suggests that this issue is mostly related to the internet connection between the device and Netflix app.
 However, it may also appear due to:

-While there isn’t a single fix for the error, but rather a series of solutions that you need to try and see which one works for you.
-Keep scrolling for the step by step tutorials and make sure that you try them in ascending order.
+While there isn’t a single fix for the error, but rather a series of Solutions that you need to try and see which one works for you.
+Keep scrulling for the step by step tutorials and make sure that you try them in ascending order.

 Solution 1:Check your Internet Connection